 But to get the most use out of student data, you have to have a plan for collecting it and storing it in a centralized location.
 When you use multiple data collection tools, information is dispersed across multiple locations with no connection between them, and managing and using that information is a haphazard process at best.

 FormAssembly allows you to gather student information and response for multiple different use cases and store it in Salesforce.
 This way, you don’t have to go hunting for a piece of information when it comes time to apply the data you’ve collected to improving the student experience.

 10. Lock Up Form Access With Authentication Options

 Information security was Educause’s number one issue for higher education IT team, which shouldn’t be a surprise to professionals in education and other disciplines with hackers and hacking techniques becoming increasingly more sophisticated, there are more opportunities for institutions to be vulnerable to attacks.

-As part of our larger goal of keeping users and their data safe, we provide respondent authentication options including iATS, LDAP and CAS on our Enterprise plan.
+As part of our larger goal of keeping users and their data safe, we provide respondent authentication options including iATS, LDAP and CAS on our Enterprise and Compliance Cloud plans.

 Ready to try FormAssembly for your university or college?
 Pick a plan and sign up today.